 Ethernet is a standard way to link computers on the network over the wired connection.
-It offers a simple interface for connecting several devices such as computer, switches, and routers With a single router and few Ethernet cables, you can easily create a complete LAN (local area network) that allow all connected device in order to communicate with each other.
+It offers a simple interface for connecting several devices such as computers, switches, and routers With a single router and few Ethernet cables, you can easily create a complete LAN (local area network) that allows all connected devices in order to communicate with each other.

 Most of the Ethernet devices are backward compatible with all the lower-speed Ethernet cables and devices.
 However, the connection will be as fast as the common denominator.
 While the Ethernet is still the standard wired networking, it has replaced in multiple areas by wireless networks.

 Wi-Fi network enables you to connect your laptop or mobile devices to the network without being tethered to the wall by the cable.
 The standard Wi-Fi 802.11 ac even offers faster maximum data transmission rates than Gigabit Ethernet.